 First, check out the short 40-second ad here before we dive in:

 (Click the video to play it on this page)

 Ever hear the expression “show, don’t tell”?

 The new Vodafone ad is a perfect example of how much more potent a marketing message can be when you show your product at work rather than just telling your audience how great it is.

-I just think their new ad is an excellent case study.)
+I’m not a fan of their er, ‘approach’ to paying tax in the UK.
+But I do think their new ad is an excellent case study.)